 Roanoke is a larger medium-sized city located in the state of Virginia.
 With a population of 99,897 people and 36 constituent neighborhoods, Roanoke is the tenth largest community in Virginia.

-Roanoke is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Roanoke isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Roanoke are a mix of both white- and blue-collar jobs.
 Overall, Roanoke is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Roanoke who work in office and administrative support (13.22%), sales jobs (10.66%), and food service (8.53%).